Welcome to Birch class' webpage

 I am thrilled to welcome you to Birch class' webpage where you can find all of the information about our class.

-Miss Dyball is the class teacher and our Learning Support Assisstants are Mrs Wightman, Mrs Telford and Miss Fulcher.
+Mrs McLaughlin is the class teacher and our Learning Support Assisstant is Mrs Reid.

 Spellings

 Children are given 10 spellings to practice every week.
-They will recieve these on a Friday and will be tested the following Friday.
+These will be posted on ClassDoJo and will be tested the following Friday.
 It is an expectation that children practice these throughout the week at home, this will support their success in their spelling tests and writing.

 PE